LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 ### Continuous-time Process

-While prices are typically observed at discrete and irregularly spaced intervals in practice, for mathematical explanation within a continuous-time setting, we aim to quantify the true, unobserved volatility.
+While prices are typically observed at discrete and irregularly spaced intervals in practice, for mathematical explanation within a continuous-time setting, the aim is to quantify the true, unobserved volatility.
 It's important to note that the discrete-time process serves as an approximation of the continuous-time process ([Duong, D., & Swanson, N. R. (2011)][8]).

 Consider the log price of an asset at day t, which follows a diffusion process.
 The total differential of the price at time $(t+\tau)$ is described as: